-- 10 clove(s), medium garlic clove(s), coarsely chopped
+10 medium clove(s), coarsely chopped

-- 1 medium uncooked leek(s), cleaned and thinly sliced
+1 medium, cleaned and thinly sliced

 1 pound(s), peeled and diced

-- 3/4 pound(s) uncooked kale, Tuscan or curly, ribs removed, leaves chopped
+¾ pound(s), Tuscan or curly, ribs removed, leaves chopped

-- 1/4 tsp paprika, hot variety, or to taste
+¼ tsp, hot variety, or to taste

 - Heat oil in a large, wide saucepan over medium-low heat and add onions, garlic and leek; season with 1 teaspoon salt and sweat (cook over low heat, stirring frequently) until vegetables are cooked down and really soft with no color, up to 10 minutes.

 - Add potatoes, broth and remaining 1 tsp salt; simmer over low heat until potatoes are fully cooked, about 30 minutes.

 - Let potato-leek mixture cool to room temperature; puree directly in pot with an immersion blender until completely smooth (or puree in a food processor or blender, working in batches as needed, and then return puree to pot).

 - Bring soup to a simmer over medium heat; stir in kale.
 Season with salt and pepper; sprinkle with paprika.

-Serving size: 1 c
+- Serving size: 1 c

 This recipe, originally by Amanda Freitag, has been adapted from The Chef Next Door for Weight Watchers Magazine.